The purpose of this rule is to prescribe:

 (ii) If the appointed actuary must disclose an inconsistency in the method of analysis or basis of asset allocation used at the prior opinion date with that used for this opinion.

-(iii) If the appointed actuary must disclose whether additional reserves of the prior opinion date are released as of this opinion date, and the extent of the release.
+(iii) If the appointed actuary must disclose whether additional reserves as of the prior opinion date are released as of this opinion date, and the extent of the release.

 (iv) If the appointed actuary chooses to add a paragraph briefly describing the assumptions which form the basis for the actuarial opinion.